-Our reputation is built on helping people minimize their legal costs while resolving issues in a timely, efficient manner.
+Our reputation is built on helping people minimize their legal costs, while resolving issues in a timely, efficient manner.
+We use technology and streamlined systems to achieve your goals cost-effectively.
+Shop around and you will find that we are on the leading edge when it comes to leveraging technology and streamlined systems effectively.
 Although each case is different, the choices you make can have a significant effect on the cost of your separation or divorce.

 Typical Fees for Separation Agreements

 If you have children, you must prove to the judge that you have resolved child support issues by agreement or order before a divorce will be granted.
 For this reason, it is desirable to have a Separation Agreement in place.

 You can reach the terms to be included in a Separation Agreement through your own negotiations, through mediation or through the Collaborative Process.
-Often court cases are resolved with a Separation Agreement.
+Often court cases are also resolved using a Separation Agreement.

 Here are the typical costs associated with each of these choices.

 - Simple uncontested separation agreements where you reach an agreement on your own or with the help of a mediator are the least expensive.
 They typically range in cost from $3,000 to $7,000.

 - If you cannot reach an agreement on your own, the Collaborative Process is usually the most cost-effective option.
 Most collaborative cases range from $4,000 to $20,000 depending on the number of meetings needed to reach an agreement.

 - Most court cases range from $15,000 to $50,000, but the amount may be much higher as the costs are more difficult to control.
 For example, if we go to trial, the cost can be very high.